 Says Peterson, “We’re pioneers.”

 Editor’s Note: Peterson and Waggett are two of many in the Allegheny community working towards building a multidisciplinary area of strength specifically directed towards refugees, to implement initiatives that serve the community as well as the students on campus.
 Each summer for the past four years Allegheny students have interned with the Erie International Institute assisting with resettlement efforts.
 In Spring 2016 the College sponsored “Welcome the Stranger” conference here on campus focused on refugees.
 In November 2017 Allegheny’s Global Citizen Scholars Program sponsored the visit of “New Americans in the Rust Belt” photographer Maitham Basha-Agha.
 In addition, Allegheny has a number of faculty who have worked on a variety of refugee projects over the past years, including Profs.
-Shanna Kirschner (POLSC / IS/MENA), Shannan Mattiace (POLSC, IS), Brian Miller (HIST/IS), Younus Mirza (RELST/IS), Laura Reeck (FRNCH/IS and Global Citizen Scholars), Dave Roncolato (COMJ and Global Citizen Scholars), and Eric Boynton (RELST).
+Shanna Kirschner (POLSC / IS/MENA), Shannan Mattiace (POLSC, IS), Brian Miller (HIST/IS), Younus Mirza (RELST/IS), Laura Reeck (FRNCH/IS and Global Citizen Scholars), Dave Roncolato (COMJ and Global Citizen Scholars), Eric Boynton (RELST), and Aline Lo (ENGL).
 They are building relationships with members of new American refugee communities, and with a number of Erie-based agencies.